 Price makes 30 saves as Canadiens top Senators 4-1

 Montreal Canadiens goaltender Carey Price makes a save against the Ottawa Senators during the second period of an NHL hockey game in Montreal, Sunday, March 19, 2017.
-Ottawa Senators' Alexandre Burrows shoots against Montreal Canadiens goaltender Carey Price as Canadiens' Nathan Beaulieu and Senators' Ryan Dzingel look for the rebound during second-period NHL hockey game action in Montreal, Sunday, March 19, 2017.
+Montreal Canadiens goaltender Carey Price makes a save against the Ottawa Senators during the second period of an NHL hockey game in Montreal, Sunday, March 19, 2017.

 Add your comments below